 A claimant who is 20 percent responsible for a crash could collect only 80 percent of their damages.
-In this state, it does not matter if the injured person was primarily at-fault in a crash – a claimant who is 90 percent at fault could still collect 10 percent of their damages from the other responsible parties.
+As of March 2023, a claimant cannot recover any damages whatsoever if they are deemed to be more than 50 percent at fault.
 An attorney could explain how this comparative negligence system might affect an injured person’s damages.

 The car accident liability system in Florida is unusual compared to other parts of the country.
 A person unfamiliar with its rules and complexities might not collect an adequate insurance payout after a crash.

 A Winter Garden car accident lawyer is familiar with the system and knows how to negotiate with insurance companies to get satisfactory results.
 Call today to discuss your situation with the Umansky Law Firm.